Plant Experimentation Learning Plant Care by Trial and Error

 Plant Experimentation

 Generally most of these people have been enjoying their Dracaena(s) for 4-7 years.
-Their plants have become almost a “welcomed” member of the family.
+Their plants have become a “welcomed” member of the family.

 Several people have had their plants for 15-25 years, longer then the kids have been in the house.